leandroviajando/ir/README.md

 Pooling, does it work?

-- Judgments can’t possibly be exhaustive!
+- Judgments can't possibly be exhaustive!
-  - It doesn’t matter: relative rankings of different systems remain the same!
+  - It doesn't matter: relative rankings of different systems remain the same!
   - Chris Buckley and Ellen M. Voorhees.
 (2004) Retrieval Evaluation with Incomplete Information.
 SIGIR 2004.
-- This is only one person’s opinion about relevance
+- This is only one person's opinion about relevance
-  - It doesn’t matter: relative rankings remain the same!
+  - It doesn't matter: relative rankings remain the same!
   - Ellen Voorhees.
 (1998) Variations in Relevance Judgments and the Measurement of Retrieval Effectiveness.
 SIGIR 1998.
 - What about hits 101 to 1000?
-  - It doesn’t matter: relative rankings remain the same!
+  - It doesn't matter: relative rankings remain the same!
-- We can’t possibly use judgments to evaluate a system that didn’t participate in the evaluation!
+- We can't possibly use judgments to evaluate a system that didn't participate in the evaluation!
   - Actually, we can!
   - Justin Zobel.
 (1998) How Reliable Are the Results of Large-Scale Information Retrieval Experiments?
 SIGIR 1998